Food Travel 101

 The definition of adventure travel is also changing accordingly to include anything where you are “experiencing a new culture.”
 Intrepid Travel has noticed a 20% increase in bookings this year for its Real Food Adventure tours which offer cooking classes, wine tastings and local market visits.
 Meanwhile, there are tour companies worldwide which focus on local produce and “made-in-” tours.
 It seems, more than ever, there are people who are even willing to go so far as to plan their entire vacations around food, choosing destinations based on their culinary offerings.
 As previously mentioned about solo traveling, eating food alone can be a bit daunting.
 That’s why many websites like EatWith and Meal Sharing have cropped up over recent years, offering solo travelers the option to eat with a group and learn about their destination in the process.

-Travelers are also becoming much more mindful of their economical impact on a society, leading to more conscious decisions when it comes to how they spend their money.
+Travelers are also becoming much more mindful of their economic impact on society, leading to more conscious decisions when it comes to how they spend their money.
 This includes opting for eco-friendly tours, buying organic produce at local markets and finding ways to spend their money which will be more beneficial for the local economy and community.
 We’ve touched upon how Millennials tend to support brands whose values align with theirs, which is why when they travel, they are more likely to choose small boutique hotels over big chains, and small/medium businesses over large corporations or foreign investment companies.

 What To Look Out For